cedriking/permasee/README.md

-# PermaSE
+# PermaSee
-[PermaSE](https://permase.net) is a [permaweb](https://arweave.org) search engine.
+[PermaSee](https://permasee.com) is a [permaweb](https://arweave.org) search engine.
 Search for all the decentralized and permanent data storage for either archived or deployed webpages to Arweave!

-To run your own instance of PermaSE you need to have Node.JS, Mongo, and Redis installed on your server.
+To run your own instance of PermaSee you need to have Node.JS, Mongo, and Redis installed on your server.

 ### Environment variables
 ```env